nashbio/policies/source/sections/08-auditing_policy.md

     * Identification of appropriate reporting channels for audit results and required follow-up.
 13. Vulnerability testing software may be used to probe the network to identify what is running (e.g., operating system or product versions in place), whether publicly-known vulnerabilities have been corrected, and evaluate whether the system can withstand attacks aimed at circumventing security controls.
     * Testing may be carried out internally or provided through an external third-party vendor.
 Whenever possible, a third party auditing vendor should not be providing the organization IT oversight services (e.g., vendors providing IT services should not be auditing their own services - separation of duties).
-    * Testing shall be done on a routine basis, currently monthly.
+    * Testing shall be done on a routine basis, currently weekly via Cavirin.
 14. Software patches and updates will be applied to all systems in a timely manner.

 ## 8.3 Audit Requests